How did you get into tattooing?

 I’ve always been big on self-education.
-That included doing thorough search, reading, observing others doing whatever I was trying to learn, and practicing all the time, so I can get better at it.
-With tattooing, I’ve spent countless hours watching my friends, tattoo artists, at work, asking questions and taking it all in.
+That included doing a thorough search, reading, observing others doing whatever I was trying to learn, and practicing all the time, so I can get better at it.
+With tattooing, I’ve spent countless hours watching my friends, tattoo artists, at work, asking questions, and taking it all in.

 I’ve read as many books on tattooing as I could get my hands on.
-When it was time to start practicing, I’ve bought my first tattoo machine and, without thinking about it twice, gave myself a first tattoo.
-I needed to know whether or not I have a potential of becoming good at tattooing, and I wanted to feel what my future customers would feel being tattooed by me.
-I’ve arrived at the conclusion that I have an easy hand, – I did not really feel much pain while I was working on my tattoo, – and that with constant practice I can get as comfortable with tattooing as I was with painting and drawing.
+When it was time to start practicing, I’ve bought my first tattoo machine and, without thinking about it twice, gave myself the first tattoo.
+I needed to know whether or not I have the potential of becoming good at tattooing, and I wanted to feel what my future customers would feel being tattooed by me.
+I’ve arrived at the conclusion that I have an easy hand, — I did not really feel much pain while I was working on my tattoo, — and that with constant practice I can get as comfortable with tattooing as I was with painting and drawing.

 How long have you been in the tattoo business?

 I have been tattooing for over 20 years, living and working in Israel, Greece, and now the US.

 What styles do you work in, and do you have a favorite style?

 I enjoy working in so many different styles.
 As far as a favorite, I don’t think I can say that I prefer one style over the rest.
 During the course of the same day, I could be doing a traditional tattoo followed up by a fantasy piece.
 With years of experience, I’d acquired a good knowledge of tattoo history and an understanding of various styles of tattooing.
 That allows me to blur borders between styles, which in turn, results in pieces that are as distinctive and unique as the personality of their owners.

 What do you distaste in the tattoo business?